 Leaving Reykjavik, Friday, March 11

-In a week’s time I have come to love Iceland.
-The scenery is spectacular: the snow covered mountains, the jagged lava fields, the blue waters of the surrounding harbors, and the ever-changing sky.
-On this day rain drenched the streets all morning, followed by sleet and then large snow flakes.
+In a week’s time, I have come to love Iceland.
+The scenery is spectacular: the snow-covered mountains, the jagged lava fields, the blue waters of the surrounding harbors, and the ever-changing sky.
+On this day rain drenched the streets all morning, followed by sleet and then large snowflakes.
 The sun came out from behind the mist and within an hour hail fell from above.
-The vast stretches of snowy wilderness feels desolate, but the stillness offers comfort.
+The vast stretches of a snowy wilderness feel desolate, but the stillness offers comfort.
 It seems that humans would never be able to disturb these landscapes, well, except for global warming.

-My hope is that someday I might return to Iceland, perhaps in summertime when the fields are green and sun never sets.
+My hope is that someday I might return to Iceland, perhaps in the summertime when the fields are green and the sun never sets.

 Thanks, dear readers, for stopping by the blog.
 Feel free to leave comments.